 Contributions of William Wordsworth to Romantic Poetry can be broadly classified in two parts.
 First, the impact he had on the literary merits, and second, the influence he had on his contemporaries and future poets.

-In the first part, William Wordsworth is known as the master of Romantic Poetry for his literary brilliance, depiction of emotions, personifying human life with nature, and propagation of a way of living which called everyone back to nature.
-It is this impact on Romanticism, which makes Wordsworth arguably the greatest poet on the Romantic Age.
+In the first part, William Wordsworth is known as the master of Romantic Poetry for his literary brilliance, depiction of emotions, personifying human life with nature, and propagation of a way of living that called everyone back to nature.
+It is this impact on Romanticism, which makes Wordsworth arguably the greatest poet of the Romantic Age.

 Note -If you like this post please check out my previous blog post on “Five Books to Read for Beginners“